 Get some altitude and have an alpine experience on Hurricane Ridge.
 A popular family hike is the 3-mile roundtrip Hurricane Hill.
 On clear days you will have extraordinary mountain and ocean views, including the Cascades and Vancouver Island.
-You may even catch sight of mountain goats near the top.
+You might even see deer and birds along the way.

 Bring along a windbreaker as the area tends to get windy.
 Check in at the Hurricane Ridge Visitor Center to grab a map before hitting the trail.
 To avoid crowds and get a parking spot, arrive early since this area is super popular.

 Walk under a dense canopy of big leaf maples and vine maples on the .8-mile loop called the Hall of Mosses.
 This short, .8-mile loop has educational signage along the trail, giving you insight into this beautiful rainforest.
 Large mammals like Roosevelt elk and smaller creatures like banana slugs live in this area, so you may be fortunate enough to catch sight of them on your hike.

 For a 10.6-mile roundtrip hike without much elevation gain – less than 500 feet- hit the Hoh River Trail to Five Mile Island.
 The trail begins at the Hall of Mosses and then continues for several more miles through dense mossy floor, past small streams and eventually to Five Mile Island.
 A great lunch spot, Five Mile Island offers wonderful views of Bogachiel Peak.